ros2/ros2_documentation/source/Installation/Foxy/macOS-Development-Setup.rst

 Install additional DDS vendors (optional)
 -----------------------------------------

-If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions :ref:`here <dds-osx-source>`.
+If you would like to use another DDS or RTPS vendor besides the default, eProsima's Fast RTPS, you can find instructions :ref:`here <dds-macOS-source>`.

 Build the ROS 2 code
 --------------------